 03Embrace routine but stay creative.

 For kids of all ages, routines smooth transitions.
-And transitions can be the tough for kids.
+And transitions can be tough for kids.
 Getting an effective school morning routine is an important step in starting everyone’s day right.
 But routines help at other parts of the day too, i.e. naptime, bedtime, dinner, after school, homework, etc. And we moms can use routine as part of our own time management practices.
-Choosing to always check email, make phone calls or do other task at specific times ensures that these jobs get done.
+Choosing to always check email, make phone calls or do another task at specific times ensures that these jobs get done.

 However, both kids and adults can get too attached to routines.
 Be flexible.
 Routines change as kids grow.
 Naps go away; kids become more proficient at chores; child care schedules change.
 Be prepared to change your routines when necessary.

 No time management tip works for everyone because we all have different styles and weaknesses when it comes to organizing our time.
-Some of us may have to learn to stop procrastinating while others need to carve out a distraction free workspace in order to get anything done.
+Some of us may have to learn to stop procrastinating while others need to carve out a distraction-free workspace in order to get anything done.